Generate protein conformational ensembles using flow matching. Produces multiple diverse structures showing protein flexibility and dynamics.

 ESMFold is a protein structure prediction model developed by Meta AI Research (FAIR) and published in Science in 2023.
-Built on the ESM-2 protein language model with 15 billion parameters, it predicts 3D protein structures directly from amino acid sequences without requiring multiple sequence alignments (MSA).
+The public esmfold_v1 release pairs a 3 billion-parameter ESM-2 language model stem with a folding trunk, allowing it to predict 3D protein structures directly from amino acid sequences without requiring multiple sequence alignments (MSA).

 The key advantage of ESMFold is speed.
 By eliminating the MSA generation step—which typically requires searching through large sequence databases—ESMFold achieves predictions up to 60x faster than AlphaFold2.
 This makes it particularly valuable for high-throughput screening and rapid prototyping.